-A: Internationally, we are well known for our freight forwarding and being especially focused on the reefer forwarding.
-If we look a few years with the Greenlandic carrier.
-Royal Arctic Line.
+On the international freight forwarding side, we will look into whether there are some products or small companies we can add to our platform.
+We recently formally started the vessels sharing agreement with the Greenlandic carrier.
+Roval Arctic Line.
 We're very excited about that cooperation and want to increase trade to and from Greenland. which is why we recently opened an office in Greenland.